bludit/documentation-english/pages/api/create-a-new-page/index.md

 }
 ```

-Execute the command and attaching the file `data.json`
+Execute the command and attach the `data.json` file:

 ```
 $ curl  -X POST \